-All persons are prohibited from being unfit for work due to the effects of alcohol, cannabis, illegal drugs, non-prescribed drugs, prescribed drugs or the intentional misuse of medications.
+- All persons are prohibited from being unfit for work due to the effects of alcohol, cannabis, illegal drugs, non-prescribed drugs, prescribed drugs or the intentional misuse of medications.
 See the Imperial or applicable company Alcohol and drug policy for full details.
-When/if taking prescribed drugs that may impact you at work, discuss this with your employer's occupational health representative or manager if this position doesn't exist.

-- Employees and contractors are not to use, possess, or be under the influence of prohibited substances, including cannabis, while at work.
+When/if taking prescribed drugs that may impact you at work, discuss this with your employer's occupational health representative or manager if this position doesn't exist. - Employees and contractors are not to use, possess, or be under the influence of prohibited substances, including cannabis, while at work.
 All of these actions would be considered policy violations. - Contractor supervision/management are responsible to ensure A&D policies are administered, including determining when to test.
 Site access will be determined by Imperial management in cases involving violation of contractor A&D expectations.
 All contractors A&D policies are subject to Imperial compliance auditing.
-The Imperial front line supervisor/ point of contact is not responsible to decide for a contractor company when A&D post incident or reasonable grounds testing is required.
+The Imperial front line supervisor/point of contact is not responsible to decide for a contractor company when A&D post incident or reasonable grounds testing is required.
 If an Imperial FLS/POC is asked to decide, they should simply advise the contractor representative to follow their own company A&D program.

-Aerogel (For more details, see: SMSM S.8.23)
+SASI and Alternatives (For more details, see: SMSM S8.23)

-- Aerogel is an insulation material used on-site as it offers better insulating properties compared to other materials and has lower environmental impact.
-Health hazard information on Aerogel can be found in the product SDS. - To minimize eye, skin, and respiratory irritation from dust exposure, a half mask respirator with P100 cartridges, and dust-tight goggles should be used when in direct contact with the insulation (e.g., cutting the material, application of the material, or otherwise generating significant dust levels).
+- Synthetic Amorphous Silica Insulation (SASI) such as Aerogel, Pyrogel and Cryogel offers better insulating properties compared.
+An alternative also used on site is SuperMat.
+Health hazard information on each product can be found on the SDS. - To minimize eye, skin, and respiratory irritation from dust exposure, a half mask respirator with P100 cartridges, and dust-tight goggles should be used when in direct contact with the insulation (e.g., cutting the material, application of the material, or otherwise generating significant dust levels).
 Additional PPE requirements include disposable or dedicated coveralls and impermeable gloves are also required.
-See "Dust controls and work practices" in section 24.6 of the Sarnia mechanical safe work practices manual for further PPE requirements when handling Aerogel.